cre8systems/ion/README.md

 - empty lines or lines with whitespace are ignored
 - lines beginning with `# ` are comments and contain no data.
 Comments may also be placed at the end of each line
 - lines with `@key: value` contain optional meta data for the currently processed section **[TBD]***
+- line beginning with `#!` are document comments, will be gathered and placed in the head of the generated documentation
-- lines beginning with `#!` are section comments and are meant to automatically generate documentation.
+- lines beginning with `#@` are section comments and are meant to automatically generate documentation.
 Those will be placed in the documentation
 - lines beginning with `##` are inline comments

 ### Strings